 On our way out the door, we spied a cook brewing coffee in small pots set in a bed of hot sand.
 We annoyed the bustling staff by standing there, mesmerized, watching him scoop coffee grounds, water, and sweetener into the pots, nestling them in the sand under which a fire burned, and 30 seconds later, the coffee bubbled up.
 He poured us each a cup and it tasted like hot cocoa – thick, rich, and slightly sweet.

 You might think that beans would make for rather a stark dinner, but this is not the case when they’re baked in rich tomato sauce surrounded by loads of cheese.
-The dish manages to feel nourishing, healthy, and decadent all in one go, almost like a baked pasta dish without the pasta.
+Gigantes Plaki manage to feel nourishing, healthy, and decadent all in one go, almost like a baked pasta dish without the pasta.
 The lemony parsley oil isn’t traditional, but it’s what makes this dish pop, hooking me into another bite, and another.

 Tomato Baked White Beans with Feta and Lemon Parsley OilPrint Recipe / Pin Recipe

-- 1 cup (165 g) dry large white beans such as cannellini, soaked in cool water 8 hours or overnight
+- 1 cup (165 g) dry large white beans such as cannellini, giant, or butter beans, soaked in cool water 8 hours or overnight

 - 1 bay leaf